Macaronic language: Mixed Latin-vernacular lyrics in medieval Europe

 Several anthems also contain both Latin and English.
-In the case of 'Nolo mortem pecatoris' by Thomas Morley, the Latin is used as a refrain:
+In the case of 'Nolo mortem peccatoris' by Thomas Morley, the Latin is used as a refrain:

 Nolo mortem peccatoris; Haec sunt verba Salvatoris.

 Father I am thine only Son, sent down from heav’n mankind to save.

 Father, all things fulfilled and done according to thy will, I have.

 Father, my will now all is this: Nolo mortem peccatoris.

 Father, behold my painful smart, taken for man on ev’ry side;